iamdcj/es-whatever/src/Bindings/const/README.md

 ### **Block Scope**

-Any `const` declared in a block are scope to that particular block;
+Any `const` declared in a block are scoped to that particular block, and any child scopes;

 ```
 {